marcusalenius/marcusalenius.github.io/markdown/attention.md

 Is one space better than the others for pulling the word "apple"?
 Remember, our goal is to separate the two meanings of "apple".
 In space B, the attention step barely distinguishes the two meanings of "apple" whereas in space C the two updated vectors for "apple" are far apart.
 So here, space C is better.

 We will now use the transformed vectors to move the vector for "apple".
 That is, we will transform the vectors before we use them in the linear combination that defines the new "apple" vector.
-The transformed version of these vectors are referred to as *values*, denoted $v$, and the matrix used to compute them is referred to as $W_v$.
+The transformed version of these vectors are referred to as *values*, denoted $v$, and the matrix used to compute them is referred to as $W_V$.

+-> Change to capital subscript.

 <div class="body-image">
     <video src="attention-values-lin-comb.mp4"></video>